-More information on the Paul College Consortium program can be found on the University of New Hampshire website, ExecEd.UNH.edu or by contacting Dan McCarthy at 603-862-3311 or email@example.com.
+More information on the Paul College Consortium program can be found on the University of New Hampshire website, email@example.com or by contacting Bill Hassey at (603) 862-0871 or firstname.lastname@example.org

 The Peter T. Paul College of Business and Economics offers a full complement of high-quality programs in business, economics, accounting, finance, information systems management, entrepreneurship, marketing, and hospitality management at UNH.
 Programs are offered at the undergraduate, graduate, and executive development levels.
 The college is accredited by the Association to Advance Collegiate Schools of Business, the premier accrediting agency for business schools worldwide.
 For more information, visit paulcollege.unh.edu.

 Northeast Delta Dental is a non-profit organization providing high quality and cost-effective dental benefit plans to more than 810,000 subscribers in Maine, New Hampshire, and Vermont.